Plastic food contact materials: basic rules

 Scope

-The revised Regulation is extended to cover all recycling processes, laying down rules for:
+Regulation 2022/1616 extends the rules to cover all recycling processes, laying down requirements for:

 - all plastic materials and articles containing recycled plastic that come into contact with food

-- development and operation of recycling processes that produce plastic
+- the development and operation of recycling processes that produce plastic

 - how these recycled materials and articles are used in contact with food.